Showing 1 - 20 of 28 results

 File 3412: Full Text >

-E. Donnall Thomas shares Nobel Prize in Medicine on October 8, 1990.
+E. Donnall Thomas named co-recipient of Nobel Prize in Medicine on October 8, 1990.

 On October 8, 1990, E. Donnall Thomas, M.D.
-(1920-2012) is awarded the Nobel Prize in Medicine.
+(1920-2012) is named as a co-winner of the Nobel Prize in Medicine.
 The award honors the Bellevue resident for some 40 years of research on bone marrow transplantation, much of which was conducted at the Seattle-based Fred Hutchinson Cancer Research Institute.
 Dr. Thomas shares the 1990 Nobel Prize with Joseph E. Murray, M.D., of Boston, who developed related therapies to retard tissue rejection in organ transplants.

 File 2001: Full Text >